mr-sven/x3d-rfm-esp32/README.md

 - Payload           {n}
 - CRC16(Poly=0x1021,Init=0x0000)

 The RFM69HW module is based on Semtech SX1231H.
-The nearest target Frequenzy is 868.950012 MHz, the internal AFC is able to take care on this gap.
+The nearest target frequency is 868.950012 MHz, the internal AFC is able to take care on this gap.

 Based on Sming 4.5 Framework: [https://github.com/SmingHub/Sming](https://github.com/SmingHub/Sming)